Greenstand/treetracker-infrastructure/hyperledger-fabric/fabric-helm-chart/README.md

 ---
 ## 📬 Support

-For help, contact [the @imos64](https://github.com/imos64) or TreeTracker DevOps team or open a Git issue in your project repo.
+For help, contact [Imos](https://github.com/imos64) or TreeTracker DevOps team or open a Git issue in your project repo.